umich-biostatistics/adaptBayes/README.md

 # R package `adaptBayes`

-This package contains `R` functions implementing the adaptive priors described in Boonstra and Barbaro (2018).
-To install and load this package, run the following code in `R`
+The adaptBayes R packages provides code to accompany the methodology developed in Boonstra and Barbaro (2020).
+The sensible adaptive bayesian update is implemented in `glm_sab()` and the naive adaptive bayesian update is implemented in `glm_nab()`.

 ```r
 library(devtools)